Written by: Anne Marie Forgarty, RGN

 • Paper or card

-• Measuring guide
+• Measuring guide (click to download a free PDF)

 • Take a piece of card, place it over the stoma, and cut out a template.